Mapping Workflow

 Jump-Ratio Map

 Two techniques are commonly used in EFTEM to map elemental distribution: 2-window ratio mapping and 3-window elemental mapping.
-The jump-ratio approach requires two energy-filtered images, one you position just before the ionization edge (pre-edge) and one you position just after the edge (post-edge).
-In the jump-ratio approach, the post-edge image is divided by the corresponding pre-edge image to produce a map that is indicative of the distribution of the element you select.
+The jump-ratio approach requires two energy-filtered images, one you position just before the ionization edge (pre-edge) and one just after the edge (post-edge).
+In the jump-ratio approach, the post-edge image is divided by the corresponding pre-edge image to produce a map that indicates the distribution of the element you select.

 1. To acquire a jump-ratio map, specify: